Leave No Trace

 - Travel with blankets and water should you become stuck or stranded on mountain highways.

-- Better yet!
-Order out during your stay and support local restaurants.
+- Dine out and support local restaurants.

 2. Use & Maintain Campfires Responsibly

 - Campfires are only permitted in established fire rings at open campgrounds.
 Check Restrictions

 - You must obtain a CA Campfire Permit.
 Campfire Safety

 3. Respect Wildlife